 Switch off Eddy for emergency brake (code 10).

-Station Platform Track Conditio

 Station Platform Track Condition

 [SRS-026-chapter : 5.18.x]

 The “Station Platform Track Condition” is a singular Track Condition function which is managed by the mean of packet number 69.

-This function is active ( a stopping point is target ) when the Max Front End position overpasses a balise which provide a data packet number 69 containing a set of stopping points.
+This function is active ( a stopping point is target ) when the Max Safe Front End position overpasses a balise which provide a data packet number 69 containing a set of stopping points.

 In accordance with the journey, a target is defined with the declared position where “Track Condition” changes ( i.e. D_TRACKCOND of packet n°69).

-This function is de-active ( no target ) when the Min Front Antenna overpasses the declared position or stop.
+This function is de-active ( no target ) when the Min Safe Rear End overpasses the declared position or stop.

 The content of packet 69 is repeated by 2 or more balises located some hundred meters before the stopping point, whose objective is to improve the positioning accuracy, if necessary.